 - One should never fill one’s own glass from a communal bottle of wine or sake.
 Rather, the diner should wait until someone notices his cup needs refilling then hold it up to make pouring easier.
 That diner should then reciprocate by filling the other diner’s glass.
-If a glass is full when offered something more to drink, it’s customary to drink as much of it as possible before holding out the cup to receive more.
+If a glass is full when offered something more to drink, it is customary to drink as much of it as possible before holding out the cup to receive more.

-Individual tipping is not common in Japan, not even to waitresses, taxi drivers, or bellboys.
+Individual tipping is not common in Japan (not even to waitresses, taxi drivers, or bellboys).
 Rather, in lieu of tipping, a 10 to 15 percent service charge is added to bills.
 Many times when a tip is offered, it will be returned.

 Shoes are never worn inside private homes or ryokans.
 Some restaurants, temples, and shrines also require patrons to remove shoes.
 Shoes will normally be taken off where a step-up is provided.
 When entering many temples, you may be requested to remove your shoes.
-The shoes should remain on the concrete, and you should only step on the wooden platforms provided with your socks or bare feet Stepping on the concrete with your socks will track dirt inside.
-Normally there will be a place provided to store your shoes.
+The shoes should remain on the concrete, and you should only step on the wooden platforms provided with your socks or bare feet.
+Stepping on the concrete with your socks will track dirt inside.
+Typically there will be a place provided to store your shoes.

-Though casual attire is acceptable in resort and tourist destinations, skimpy or revealing clothing is improper when visiting temples or shrines or in crowded downtown areas.
+- Though casual attire is acceptable in resort and tourist destinations, skimpy or revealing clothing is improper when visiting temples or shrines, or in crowded downtown areas.

-Blowing your nose in public is definitely frowned upon, especially in restaurants.
+- Blowing your nose in public is frowned upon, especially in restaurants.
 The polite thing to do if you have a cold in public is to keep sniffing until you can get to a private place to blow your nose.

-When riding on trains or subways, conversations should be carried out in a hushed manner.
+- When riding on trains or subways, conversations should be carried out in a hushed manner.
 It is considered rude to talk loudly or carry on conversations across the car.

-There are no rules for behavior while in temples and shrines.
+- There are no rules for behavior while in temples and shrines.
 Just keep in mind they are places of worship, and act accordingly.
 The Japanese will certainly not mind if you observe.
 Some temples and shrines do not allow flash photography, and some do not allow photographs at all.
 This will be posted in English at the entrance to the temple or shrine.

-Jaywalking and crossing streets against the crosswalk sign is rarely seen in Japan.
+- Jaywalking and crossing streets against the crosswalk sign is rarely seen in Japan.
 There may not be cars for miles, but the Japanese will normally wait for the crosswalk signs to change before crossing the street.
 While no one will get upset with you if you did cross against the signs, when in Rome do as the Romans, and when in Tokyo… well, you know.

-When exiting a train, it is considered good manners to return your seat to its normal, upright position.
+- When exiting a train it is considered good manners to return your seat to its normal, upright position.